 In line with this definition, the BAS programme encourages students to take an unorthodox look at the traditional concepts of art media and contexts.
 In the process of using the latest digital technologies for creative purposes, students learn to treat technology as an artistic medium, generating this learning in a progressive, interdisciplinary context.

 The second aspect of new media art emphasizes a strong transdisciplinarity.
 It is not restricted to the two disciplines of Creative Media and Computer Science.
 Instead, the BAS draws on a variety of fields, including biology, chemistry, physics, mathematics, computer sciences, robotics, humanities, and social science.
 Students will be able to explore beyond the traditional settings of academic majors.
 The aim of the BAS is to train creative practitioners who work across disciplines, engaging in practical collaboration with scientists, drawing on concepts and methods from the sciences in their creative projects, and communicating scientific ideas to the general public.

 The BAS courses will combine fundamental principles of digital creation with scientific inquiry, technological innovation, social responsibility, and a palette of media and research skills.
-Students will use scientific ideas and methods in their own creative work, participate in collaborative research projects with scientists, and communicate scientific ideas to the general public.

 As the new Major integrates the strengths of existing SCM majors, while also introducing new teaching and learning partnerships with other City University departments, students both have an opportunity to select a more flexible path of study that combines previously distinct disciplines, allowing for a more valuable education that can respond to the rapid pace of change the creative industries naturally face.